 - Steps: How to Upgrade the Cloud Key's Controller Version

-- Removing the UniFi Network Installation
+- Removing UniFi Network from UCK-G2-PLUS (without removing UniFi Protect)

 - Related Articles

 Readers will learn how to change the controller version on the UniFi Cloud Key.
 This article will discuss how to download and install a controller version via SSH.
-This is specially useful when installing unreleased versions you will find in the beta blog.
+This is specially useful when installing unreleased versions you will find in the beta Releases.
 For beta access, see this article: How To Sign Up for Early Access.
 For an update to the newest public release available, a simple upgrade via the WebUI is the easiest way to go, as described in this article: UniFi - How to Manage & Upgrade your Cloud Key.

 Steps: How to Upgrade the Cloud Key's Controller Version